hollorol/AgroMo/README.md

 ### AgroMo Plot

 ![alt text](plotgui.png "AgroMo Plot")
 - [ ] Select a maximum of 5 simulation results from the left side list by clicking the items.
-Clicking again deselect the item.
+Clicking again deselects the item.